idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

 ### 1) What is Emotional Intelligence (EI)?
 How to train it?
 _Even engineers can use empathy_

+* __GOAL:EI is a collection of trainable skills, this book teaches them.__
-* Define IE: Ability to monitor your, and others, feelings, and use the info to guide your own thinking and actions.
+* IE is Ability to monitor your, and others, feelings, and use the info to guide your own thinking and actions.
 * Background on EI:  [What makes a leader](/what-makes-a-leader-great) article.
-* The Point: EI is a collection of trainable skills, this book teaches them.
 * Foundational Skill 1: Focus attention
-* Foundational Skill 2: Perceive feelings in the body since body manifests A) feeling before 'mind realizes it, B)  feelings with more granularity.
+* Foundational Skill 2: Perceive feelings in the body since body manifests feelings
+    1. before mind realizes it
+    2. with more granularity.
 * Mindfulness is THE WAY to build those foundational skills.
 * Once have the mindfulness can use to build the components of EI.
 * Easy and Easier Mindfulness Methods. __Easy__ follow the breath.  __Easier__ have no thoughts.